-To obtain a dissolution of marriage in Florida (colloquially speaking, a divorce), either spouse (husband or wife) must have resided in the State of Florida for a minimum of six months prior to filing a petition for divorce.
-There are many ways that a family law litigant can prove to the Florida Court that he or she is a Florida resident, one of which is by asking a witness to produce an Affidavit of Corroborating Witness in Florida on your behalf.
-The foremost method is by simply filing a copy of one’s Florida Driver License that shows a residency of at least six months in Florida.
+To obtain a dissolution of marriage/divorce in Florida, either spouse (husband or wife) must have resided in the State of Florida for a minimum of six months prior to filing a petition for divorce.
+There are many ways that a family law litigant can prove to the Florida Court that he or she is a Florida resident.
+One way is by asking a witness to notarize an Affidavit of Corroborating Witness in Florida on your behalf.
+The best method is by simply filing a copy of your Florida Driver License that shows a residency of at least six months in Florida.
 Alternatively, a family law litigant may provide a Florida identification card, a Voter Registration card, or otherwise.
-If none of those documents can be furnished, there is still an alternative to proving one’s residency in the State of Florida, pursuant to the requirements of the Florida family law circuit court.
+If none of those documents can be furnished, there is still the above-mentioned alternative to proving one’s residency in the State of Florida, pursuant to the requirements of the Florida family law circuit court.
+Call 407-335-8113 today to speak with an experienced family lawyer today.

 The alternative is for the litigant to bring in a witness to testify to the litigant’s residency for minimum of six months, or the witness may simply furnish an affidavit to the court stating the same.
 The witness may not be either of the litigants themselves because that would hardly offer new information or solve the evidentiary problem.
 The person that signs the Affidavit of Corroborating Witness in Florida